teamviewer/TeamViewerPS/Docs/Help/Remove-TeamViewerPredefinedRole.md

 ## DESCRIPTION

-Sets the existing Predefined Role not as Predefined.
-The role is still available under User Roles.
+Sets the existing predefined role to a not predefined one.
+The role is still available.
-Existing User assignments to this role are unaffected.
+The user assignments of this role are unaffected.

 ## EXAMPLES